Searching Chronicling America

 - Using the scroll wheel on your mouse (if this doesn’t work, make sure you click on the screen first to activate this feature!)

-- Using the + and - buttons located on the top left of the newspaper page
+- Using the + and - buttons located on the left side of the gray menu bar

 - Left-clicking on whatever portion of the image you want to see close-up